 Total time: 45 minutes

-Layers of pasta, bechamel sauce, ground beef meat sauce, and cheese come together in a Filipino feel-good dish perfect for a cozy winter night-in.
+Layers of pasta, bechamel sauce, ground beef meat sauce, and cheese come together in an Asian feel-good ground beef dish perfect for a cozy winter night-in.
 An epicenter in Italian cuisine, Lasagna is recognizable for its super-cheesy and rich flavor that lives up to its expectation.

 The end dish is the pure definition of comfort food.
 Rich, perfectly seasoned, and savory in every bite, you’ll keep coming for this delightful specialty.
 Don’t be shy to add vegetable and egg toppings while cooking to suit your desire!